 The Cornings assembled “Corning Place” as a summer campground located immediately west of Dugway Brook.
-The 36.52 acres that now comprise Corning Drive were originally owned entirely by the Corning family.
+The 36.52 acres that now comprise Corning Drive were initially owned entirely by the Corning family.
 Their city home was at 3201 Euclid Avenue.

 Corning built only one small structure on the property to house a dining room and kitchen.
 Family members and guests camped out in huge canvas tents that sat two feet off the ground on oak platforms elaborately furnished with oriental rugs, brass beds, and mahogany dressers.
 A drawing-room, a library, and a dining room tent were also on the grounds.

 On November 11, 1901, family members deeded the land to a family-controlled entity known as the Standard Land Company.
-The company surveyed the land into 24 lots for development and platted the location of Corning Place.
+The company surveyed the property into 24 lots for development and platted the location of Corning Place.